OzzyArmas/railway-mobile/README.md

 A Mobile app that lets you deploy, delete, redeploy, and rollback your services on railway.
 It can be any user, there's a special screen for setting API Tokens, Project Id, and Env Id.
 The layout is inspired from the railway web product, and so are some of the deployment flows.

-I genuinely this would be a fun MVP to test and get feedback for.
+I genuinely believe this would be a fun MVP to test and get feedback for.